Hakanbaban53/RealFire/README.md

 This helps to customize Firefox User Interface.

 ### [`userContent.css`](./userContent.css)
-This helps to customize web content like a specific site.
+This helps to customize new tab page.

 ## **But how does it work?**